President’s Annual Report – November 2017

-Following these words I now present to you my annual report.
+I now present to you my Annual Report for 2017.

 National Forums and meetings